 So here’s the best tip you can get: make games.

-On paper, you’re going to look remarkably similar to the thousands of other students getting game design and game development degrees (if you go that route).
+On paper, you’re going to look remarkably similar to the thousands of other students getting a game design and game development degrees (if you go that route).
 Where can you stand out?
 Your portfolio.
 Or your reel.
 Or your modding presence.
 Whatever you want to create, create it.

 You have to love the process so much that you’re willing to ignore the advice of people telling you that it’s too hard to break into the industry (*cough* kind of us right now *cough*).